xinyee20/tp/docs/UserGuide.md

 `addqn qn/QUESTION`

-> :memo: You must navigate to a lesson view through `viewlsn` before this command can be used.
+> :memo: You must navigate to the tutorial lesson page through `viewlsn` before this command can be used.

 **Example:**